infojunkie/blog/_posts/2025-05-21-drupal-ajax-views-exposed-filters.md

 The detail about the `URL` options being overridden by an undocumented `['#ajax']['options']` key not only illustrates the difficulty of keeping documentation in sync with the code, but also the importance of thinking about DX when designing APIs, to minimize surprises and inconsistencies which directly translate to bugs or wasted effort.

-In the spirit of contributing back, I [documented my workaround in the original issue](https://www.drupal.org/project/drupal/issues/2658718#comment-16099799), hoping it will help someone and thereby entangling me to the issue's fate!
+In the spirit of contributing back, I [documented my workaround in the original issue](https://www.drupal.org/project/drupal/issues/2658718#comment-16099799) and updated the AJAX Forms documentation accordingly - hoping it will prevent further unnecessary hair pulling!